MaximeCaty/AL-Company-Data-Import-Export/README.md

 Then search for the page "Assisted company data import"

-1. Upload an archive file.
-The system read metadata and prepare tables files to import.
+1. Upload an archive, the system read metadata and prepare import
-2. Select the destination company to import and review Archive file informations.
+2. Select destination company
-3. Review the list of table to import and matching status.
-For each table you can review field matching individualy and change the default suggestion.
+3. Review the list of table to import and matching when needed
-4. Enable truncate table before importing for a clean import.
-5. Review summyarz, lower the number of threads if you want to reduce server workload. press "Start Import"
+4. Review summary, lower number of threads to avoid user freeze while importing

 ![NAV Import Data Form](https://github.com/MaximeCaty/AL-Company-Data-Import-Export/blob/main/AL-Import-Match.png?raw=true)

-*You can change table mapping manually at this step.
-Drill down on the field column to change a table field mapping details.*
+*You can change table mapping manually at this step with the column "Matched Table ID".
+Drill down on the "No. fields" column to change a table field mapping details when needed.*
+ - *"⚠️ Partial" mean that some fields are not mapped to the destination table.*
+ - *"⛔ Missing" mean that the table is not mapped to a destination table.*

 ![NAV Import Data Form](https://github.com/MaximeCaty/AL-Company-Data-Import-Export/blob/main/AL-Import-Progress-Page.png?raw=true)

-*Import progress can be either show on a progrress dialog or with this separated page, showing each thread progression.
+*Import progress can be either show on a foreground dialog or with this separated page, showing each thread progression.
 An action allow you to stop all threads.*

 ## Deployment & Installation

 - **SaaS** :

+*Cloud support is yet to be finalized*

 in ```app.json``` remove "ONPREM" pragma :
   ```
   "preprocessorSymbols": [